CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 - 📄 I am currently getting started learning **Japanese culture, Japanese language, the art of fighting in Japan, and many more things related to technology**

+- 🏫 I plan to go to college for **Undergraduate Computer Science and Masters in Cybersecurity with a minor in Psychology**

 # **ShadowSecuritySuite**:

 The most sophisticated computer science toolkit and penetration toolkit available right now, in my view, is ShadowSecurity.
 To learn more, see the link below.